FrontendSolutionsGmbH/allmyforks.com/README.md

-# bitcoin-forks
+# AllMyForks.com
-coinmarketcap for bitcoin forks
+overview for bitcoin, litecoin, ethereum forks

-Bitcoin-Forks is an open source and free to use project for collecting and aggregating forks of bitcoin.
-It's purpose is to get an overview of the forked coins you as bitcoin holder got due to forks and how to get/sell the coins safely.
+This project collects and aggregates forks of bitcoin and other cryptos.
+It's purpose is to get an overview of all forked coins you as bitcoin holder got due to forks and how to get/sell the coins safely.

 ## Parts